matsengrp/olmsted/README.md

 ### Input format

-Olmsted input data is through a [JSON schema](https://json-schema.org/) that extends the [AIRR schema](https://github.com/airr-community/airr-standards/blob/master/specs/airr-schema.yaml).
+Olmsted takes input files in the [AIRR JSON format](https://github.com/airr-community/airr-standards/blob/master/specs/airr-schema.yaml).
+A list of tools that output this format can be found [here](https://docs.airr-community.org/en/stable/resources/rearrangement_support.html).
-For a human-readable version of the schema, see [olmstedviz.org/schema.html](http://www.olmstedviz.org/schema.html) or view [schema.html](https://github.com/matsengrp/olmsted/blob/master/schema.html) on [htmlpreview.github.io](https://htmlpreview.github.io)
+For a human-readable version of the schema, see [olmstedviz.org/schema.html](http://www.olmstedviz.org/schema.html) or view [schema.html](https://github.com/matsengrp/olmsted/blob/master/schema.html) on [htmlpreview.github.io](https://htmlpreview.github.io).

+TODO what happens if it's not clustered?
+Maybe put partis example here?

 ### Validation
 Input data is processed using the script `bin/process_data.py` to ensure required fields required by the schema are valid.